bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 tags: []
 ```

-When the number of entries rises, we also need some navigation structure for these types.
+When the number of entries rises, we need some navigation structure for these types.
 We best provide it by adding **taxonomies**{^\*}.
 Hugo’s default taxonomies are the usual **categories** and **tags**.
-We can use them immediately in Perplex and every new front matter already includes the parameter keys and an empty list `[]`.
+Every new front-matter already includes the parameter keys and an empty list `[]`.

 {{< mnote up=8 star=1 >}}
-We can also add subfolders and modify the URL structure.
-To provide an optional separate list view for a subfolder, we also need to create a [branch file `_index.md`](#list) inside.
+We can also add sub-folders and modify the URL structure.
+To provide an optional separate list view for a sub-folder, we also need to create a [branch file `_index.md`](#list) inside.
 Because taxonomies are the preferred structure for postings in Perplex, links to these additional sections only show up in the breadcrumbs at the bottom of the pages.
 {{< /mnote >}}

-As soon as we add our taxonomies as a comma separated list inside the brackets `[]`, Hugo generates additional list pages for every taxonomy we introduce.
+As soon as we add our taxonomy inside the brackets `[]` or a few of them as a comma-separated list, Hugo generates additional list pages for every taxonomy we introduce.
+All regular pages on a site with the same taxonomy are shown there.

 ##### New Taxonomies

 may be defined in the configuration.
 Please read the [Hugo docs](https://gohugo.io/content-management/taxonomies#configure-taxonomies) about them.
-To include them into the layout needs additional programming.
+Including them in the layout needs additional programming.

 ##### Taxonomies {.h-tip}

 apply to our whole site and are completely independent of the folder structure.
 The number of taxonomies tends to grow with the size of projects.
 We shouldn’t let them get out of hand.
 It’s better to use only a small set of general categories and apply only one or maybe two to any page.
-We can add tags marking aspects of the content, but more than a few of them may also get irritating.
+We can add tags marking aspects of the content, but more than a few of them also get irritating.

 #### Sidebar Menu for Documentation Pages

-A larger documentation site needs a sidebar navigation.
-In Perplex its usually build from parameters in the front matter, because this is easiest way.
-You may have expected a central menu configuration, but When we create a new documentation page with
+A larger documentation site needs navigation.
+The theme builds the sidebar from parameters in the front-matter.
+You may have expected a central menu configuration, but this way is much easier.
+When we create a new documentation page we usually know, where we like to put it in the hierarchy.
+We create a new doc page like

 ```sh {.left}
 hugo new doc/demo/first.md
 ```

-we start with a front matter, which contains a few more entries than a blog post.
-The first 5 lines, that we already have seen, are left out:
+Now we have a front-matter containing a few more entries than a blog post.
+The first lines are the same and left out here:

 ```yaml {linenos=true linenostart=6 class=col-left}
 TODO
 ---
 ```

-The new parameter _weight_ is of general meaning for the order of all pages, the others are menu entries and are lined up under the `menu:` section and are specifically creating the structure of the doc menu `[menu.doc]`.
+The new parameter `weight` is of general meaning for the order of all pages on a site, the others are menu entries and are lined up under the `menu:` section and specifically create the structure of the doc menu `[menu.doc]`.

 `weight`
 : lets a page fall deeper in the hierarchy, the higher it gets.
 Right now our new doc page has an entry at the bottom of the sidebar navigation, take a look.